Staff Profile

 Doctoral Supervision

-Anne is an experienced supervisor of doctoral projects and welcomes applications in all areas of her expertise.
-She is currently supervising the following PhD projects:
+I am an experienced supervisor of doctoral projects and welcome applications in all areas of my expertise.
+I am currently supervising the following PhD projects:

 Tamzin Mackie, 'Julia Darling's New Vocabularies of Pain: Mapping Body, Gender and Place' (Northern Bridge funded English Literature PhD; co-supervisors Dr Alex Niven and Professor Jane Macnaughton).